heikowesterburg/heikowesterburg.github.io/content/en/publication/mind-the-mind/index.md

 ---
-title: 'Mind the Mind - Zur Entstigmatisierung psychischer Störungen'
+title: 'Mind the Mind - To Combat the Stigma of Mental Disorders'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here